Direct Payments

 • treat your personal assistants properly according to employment law

-• pay their tax and National Insurance contributions (but you can get help to work these figures out)
+• pay your employees tax and National Insurance contributions.
+You can get help to work these figures out

-• be ready to deal with any recruitment and disciplinary issues
+• deal with any recruitment and disciplinary issues with your employees

 • plan for replacement support if your personal assistant is sick or leaves